slytechroot/Cloud/README.md

 🌟 Hey there, I’m sly!

-🌍 Always learning something new — currently diving into [insert tech/tool here]
+🌍 Always learning something new — currently diving into [Cloud DevOps and DevSecOps].
+Learning Git (GitHub, GitLab), Jenkins, Docker and AWS).

 🎮 Fun fact: Notes from my journey from IT and Security Engineering and operations to Security DevOps and DevSecOps!!!